radius-project/radius/docs/content/user-guides/authoring/bicep-modules/index.md

 ### infra.bicep

-Teams often have central infra teams manage the infrastucture resources for an application.
-All required infrastucture can be placed in a dedicated Bicep module, and even swapped out for canary/test/production infra resources.
+Teams often have central infrastructure teams manage the infrastructure resources for an application.
+All required infrastructure can be placed in a dedicated Bicep module, and even swapped out for canary/test/production infra resources.

 {{% alert title="Swappable resources" color="info" %}}
 Once infrasturcture is broken out into a module, you can easily swap out the module file depending on what environment you're deploying to.
 For example, you may have a dev-tier Cosmos for dev environments and a high-scale Cosmos for production.